adrianharabula/nextcloud-apache-docker/README.md

 # nextcloud-apache-docker
-Docker compose file for running Nextcloud app
+Stack file for running Nextcloud app with Apache and MySQL.